Your Guide to Sleep Apnea

 What is Obstructive Sleep Apnea (OSA)?

-Obstructive sleep apnea is a sleeping disorder that impacts your ability to breathe overnight.
-This is because OSA causes your throat muscles to collapse and block your airway while you sleep, leading to symptoms like loud snoring and gasping for air over the course of a night.
+Obstructive sleep apnea is a sleep disorder that impacts your ability to breathe overnight.
+OSA causes your throat muscles to collapse and block your airway while you sleep, leading to symptoms like loud snoring and gasping for air over the course of a night.

-You’ll automatically wake up every time your flow of oxygen is cut off, sometimes without even realizing it.
-This pattern can repeat up to 30 times per hour, preventing you from reaching states of deep sleep and receiving the quality rest you need.
+You’re body automatically wakes you every time the flow of oxygen is cut off, often without you even realizing your sleep is interrupted.
+This pattern can repeat itself up to 30 times each hour, preventing you from reaching states of deep sleep and receiving the quality rest you need.

-Explore our guide to learn about the risk factors and symptoms of sleep apnea, in addition to our featured treatment solutions.
+Explore our guide to learn more about the risk factors and symptoms of sleep apnea, in addition to our trusted treatment solutions.

 How Do I Know if I Have Sleep Apnea?

 Sleep apnea requires a sleep study to diagnose with certainty and too often goes unrecognized.
-It can lead to serious consequences without treatment, including weight gain, cardiovascular issues, increased risk of stroke, and more.
+It can lead to serious consequences without appropriate treatment, including weight gain, cardiovascular issues, increased risk of stroke, and more.
 Schedule an appointment with a qualified sleep doctor immediately if you notice any of the following symptoms:

 Testing for Sleep Apnea

-The only way to determine if you have sleep apnea is to undergo a sleep test, either in a monitored setting or using a device that you take home.
+The only way to determine if you have sleep apnea is to undergo a sleep study, either in a monitored setting or using a device that you take home.
 During your study, indicators like your breathing activity, blood oxygenation level, heart rate, and more are recorded over the course of a night’s sleep.
 Once you complete your sleep study, a qualified specialist can evaluate your results and provide you with an accurate diagnosis.

 the airway open.